Updated: February 16, 2021

 Non-requestable materials, like reserve and reference books, will be eligible for scanning.
 Scans of print materials (including reserve and reference items) will be provided by Library staff.
 There is a limit of 5 scan requests per person per week, with a maximum of 100 total pages.
 Be aware that copyright restrictions still apply, and all requests must meet fair use guidelines.
 For more information, see the Copyright Checklist.
 If you need to have chapters scanned, please use the Scan Request form to submit your request.
 If you have questions or concerns about this, email us.

-Currently, all required items for fall courses are on reserve.
+Currently, all required items for spring courses are on reserve.
 We have both print and electronic resources on reserve.
 For more information about these different types, see the sections below.

 You can find your course reserves in USearch.
 To learn how, watch the Reserves Tutorial.